 Optional for Garnish

-- Soak seaweed in warm water to cover, 5 minutes.
-Drain, rinse briefly with cool water and drain again.
+- If using dried Alaria, Soak seaweed in warm water to cover for about 15 minutes.
+For really soft seaweed, put the hydrated seaweed in a steamer basket and steam for 10-15 minutes.
+Then, rinse briefly with cool water and drain again.
 Use a paper towel to blot excess water.
-Set seaweed aside.
+Chop thinly and then set seaweed aside.

-- In a small bowl, whisk together the garlic, ginger, vinegar, sesame oil and honey.
+- In a small bowl, whisk together the garlic, ginger, vinegar, sesame oil and honey and coconut aminos.
 Drizzle vinaigrette on top of seaweed and toss to coat.

-Optional: Garnish with fresh pickled ginger and sesame seeds.
+- Garnish with fresh avocado slices, fresh pickled ginger and/or sesame seeds.

 Note: Asian Seaweed Salad will last for 2 days in a covered container in your fridge.